António José de Ávila, 1st Duke of Ávila and Bolama: Politician

 He also took on diplomatic responsibilities and administrative posts (such as the Companhia das Lezíras, Campanhia do Crédito Predial, Banco Hipotecário and Banco do Portugal).
 In 1861, he was appointed as Portugal's representative to the Madrid conference, which aimed to resolve the issue of the island of Bolama.
 The British occupied the West African island off the coast of modern-day Guinea Bissau, but the ownership of the island was disputed by the Portuguese.
 The final settlement recognized Portuguese sovereignty on the island.
 During various governments he exercised roles as: Ministro da Fazenda (English: Minister of Finances), Ministro da Justiça (English: Minister of Justice), Ministro dos Negócios Estrangeiros (English: Minister of Foreign Affairs), Ministro do Reino (English: Minister of the Crown/Kingdom), and Ministro das Obras Públicas (English: Minister of Public Works).
-In 10 different governments, between 1841 and 1870, he managed 19 different portfolios, and in 1868, 1870 and 1877 he was Prime Minister of Portugal.
-In his first term (beginning on 4 January 1868) as Prime Minister, he revoked the unpopular tax imposed by the coalition government of Joaquim António de Aguiar, which aggravated the financial difficulties of the State (which would lead to the fall of the government by 22 July).
-He returned to the Finance portfolio, then Prime Minister, between 29 October 1870 and 13 September 1871, when he substituted Fontes Pereira de Melo.
+In 10 different governments, between 1841 and 1870, he managed 19 different portfolios, and in 1868, 1870, and 1877, he was Prime Minister of Portugal.
+During his first term (beginning on 4 January 1868) as Prime Minister, he revoked the unpopular tax imposed by the coalition government of Joaquim António de Aguiar, which worsened already existing state financial difficulties and triggered the fall of the government by 22 July.
+He returned to the Finance portfolio, then Prime Minister, between 29 October 1870 and 13 September 1871, when he replaced Fontes Pereira de Melo.
 In 1877, owing to public discontent, the Fontes government fell. Ávila was once again invited to form a government, which lasted 10 months until Fontes returned to power.